reactjs/react.dev/src/content/reference/react/Suspense.md

 Then, after all of them are ready to be displayed, they will all appear together at once.

 In the example below, both `Biography` and `Albums` fetch some data.
-However, because they are grouped under a single Suspense boundary, these components always "pop in" together at the same time.
+However, because they are grouped under a single Suspense boundary, these Components always "pop in" together at the same time.

 <Sandpack>